February in global missions history: It happened today!

 - February 2, 1911 -- During a morning

-devotional hour at Central Texas College near Waco, a teacher, Eliza George, has a vision of
+devotional hour at Central Texas College near Waco, a teacher, Eliza George, had a vision of

 black people from Africa passing before the judgment seat of Christ.
-They are weeping and
+They were weeping and

 moaning, "But no one ever told us You died for us."
-Two years later Eliza George will leave her
+Two years later Eliza George left her

 teaching position and head to Liberia.